Cloud security

 Without clear policies on provisioning apps, GCP environments easily fall victim to application sprawl.
 It is extremely easy to spin up virtual machines or add new apps on the Google platform.
 The resource hierarchy can change in an instant.

 Balancing flexibility and security is a central challenge.
 Companies need clear hierarchies that reflect their organizational needs.
-But users need the freedom to reshape cloud environments to fit different circumstances.
+However, users need the freedom to reshape cloud environments to fit different circumstances.

 Managing access to on-premises networks is simple.
 Authentication occurs at a well-defined edge.
 But this isn’t the case with GCP.
 Users can access a cloud resource anywhere.
 They can use multiple devices and log on via insecure public networks.
-This makes robust IAM essential.
+This makes robust IAM essential and is key to GCP best practices.

 Security teams require ways to authenticate every connection request.
 This is particularly difficult in multi-cloud settings.
-As a result, companies often implement Single Sign On (SSO) to bring all cloud assets together.
+As a result, companies often implement single sign-on (SSO) to connect all cloud assets.

 Poorly configured GCP apps present an open door for attackers.
 For instance, researchers have expressed concerns about attacks originating from misconfigured virtual machines.

-Users can also misconfigure the internal IAM tools that Google provides.
-Administrators may fail to apply domain restricted sharing to GCP containers.
-Or they might fail to engage logging services to detect threats and weaknesses.
+Users can also misconfigure Google's internal IAM tools.
+Administrators may fail to apply domain-restricted sharing to GCP containers or engage logging services to detect threats and weaknesses.

 Another common issue is misconfigured VPC firewalls.
 These firewalls surround cloud data with additional protection.
-But admins can set overly broad IP address ranges, permitting too much access to sensitive data.
+However, admins can set overly broad IP address ranges, permitting too much access to sensitive data.

-Users must secure access to networks.
-But they also need to manage data flows from cloud assets.
-Data Loss Prevention (DLP) tools can track files and data and block unauthorized exfiltration.
-But restrictions on outbound access are not always applied properly.
+Users must secure access to networks and manage data flows from cloud assets.
+Data Loss Prevention (DLP) tools can track files and data and block unauthorized exfiltration, but restrictions on outbound access are not always applied properly.

 Unpatched VMs present a constant security risk.
-Attackers can exploit privileged access to connected resources or launch horizontal attacks if cloud environments are improperly segmented.
+If cloud environments are improperly segmented, attackers can use exploits to gain privileged access to connected resources or launch horizontal attacks.

 There are three core reasons to follow GCP security best practices:

-• The GCP hosts vast amounts of confidential information.
-Data encryption, robust authorization and authentication processes are critical to prevent malicious access to this data.
+• GCP hosts vast amounts of confidential information.
+Data encryption, robust authorization, and authentication processes are critical to prevent malicious access to this data.

-• Assets on GCP are available 24/7 for companies to access.
-This maximizes uptime and availability.
-But it broadens the threat surface, requiring robust security counter-measures.
+• Companies can access assets on GCP 24/7, maximizing uptime and availability.
+However, this broadens the threat surface, requiring robust security countermeasures.

 • Data security regulations apply to critical assets.
 Users of GCP must protect information covered by GDPR, HIPAA, or PCI-DSS.

 These three issues demand a comprehensive security response.
-Companies must classify and secure data.
-They must manage access and apply encryption.
-And they need to apply regulatory frameworks through auditing and security planning.
+Companies must classify and secure data, manage access, and apply encryption and regulatory frameworks through auditing and security planning.

 Cloud-based security features in GCP

 Google has included a wide range of security features in GCP.
-Best practices include leveraging these features where possible while supplementing them with external tools.
+GCP best practices include leveraging these features where possible while supplementing them with external tools.
 Important internal security features include:

-• Data encryption – All data in transit through the GCP is encrypted.
-Data at rest is also encrypted and unreadable to outsiders.
+• Data encryption.
+All data in transit through the GCP is encrypted, and data at rest is also encrypted and unreadable to outsiders.

-• Cloud Key Management – Centralized customer-managed keys tools allow administrators to distribute and change keys.
+• Cloud Key Management.
+Centralized customer-managed key tools allow administrators to distribute and change keys.
 This can integrate with hardware keys for secure remote access.

-• Web App and API Protection (WAAP) – Monitors API activity for common cyberattacks.
-Allows users to assess integrations with GCP environments, making new app implementations safer.
+• Web App and API Protection (WAAP) monitors API activity for common cyberattacks.
+It also allows users to assess integrations with GCP environments, making new app implementations safer.

-• Identity and Access Management (IAM) – Enable users to control access to GCP environments.
-Provides a way to authorize actions within apps and groups.
-Unifies GCP workloads into one pane of glass.
+• Identity and Access Management (IAM) enables users to control access to GCP environments, authorize actions within apps and groups, and unify GCP workloads into one pane of glass.

-• Cloud Asset Inventory – Allows admins to quickly inventory connected apps and track any changes as they occur.
+• Cloud Asset Inventory.
+It allows admins to quickly inventory connected apps and track any changes as they occur.

 External security systems work alongside these internal tools.
 For example, network penetration testing by third-party software can verify the effectiveness of GCP security.
 SSO and external IAM cover hybrid networks with multiple cloud deployments.
 VPNs encrypt data outside GCP, guarding user credentials.